A delicious vegan hot pot filled with hearty root vegetables and lentils. A deeply satisfying dinner that's perfect for a cold night.

 - Preheat the oven to 180°C (fan)/200°C/gas mark 6.

-- Heat 1 tbsp oil in a large pan over a medium heat.
-Add onion.
+- Heat 1 tablespoon of sunflower or vegetable oil in a large pan over a medium heat.
+Add your chopped onion.
 Sauté until soft.

-- Add the celery and carrot, stir, and reduce the heat to low.
+- Add 2 stalks of chopped celery and a chopped carrot, stir, and reduce the heat to low.
 Cover with a lid and sweat for 5-10 minutes until starting to soften.

 - Add the chopped swede and parsnip, stir, cover and sweat for a further 10 minutes.

-- Stir through the flour then add the bay leaf, soy sauce, miso paste, thyme and stock.
-Stir well.
-Bring to the boil, then reduce the heat and cook for 15-20 minutes to thicken.
+- Bring to the boil, then reduce the heat and cook for 15-20 minutes to thicken.
+Add the remaining vegetable stock if the sauce become too thick.

 - Transfer to an oven proof dish if needed and cover with slices of potato.
-Brush lightly with oil
+Brush lightly with olive oil.

 - Bake in the oven for 40 minutes until the potatoes are soft and golden brown on top.